Linux - Persistence

 Special care must be taken to ensure that the backdoor commands create no output, otherwise the persistence is trivial to notice.

-There are multiple git config variables that execute arbitrary commands when certain actions are taken.
+There are multiple git configuration variables that execute arbitrary commands when certain actions are taken.

 As an added bonus, git configs can be specified multiple ways leading to additional backdoor opportunities.